ritz-devbox/contacts-manager-dotnet/README.md

 # contacts-manager-dotnet

-WinForms contacts manager for .NET 8 using SQLite — CRUD, import/export, validation, paging, and tests.
+WinForms contacts manager for .NET 8 using SQLite â€” CRUD, import/export, validation, paging, and tests.

 ## Overview
 A simple Windows Forms contacts manager built for .NET 8 that stores contacts in a local SQLite database.
 Features include: